UI customization guide

 -

-When a request reaches the warning threshold, the color of the timer changes to that specified in com.unblu.theme.color.highlightWarning.
-If you set com.unblu.queue.ui.showWarnTimeIcon to
+When a request reaches the warning threshold, the color of the timer changes to that specified in com.unblu.theme.color.warning.
+If com.unblu.queue.ui.showWarnTimeIcon is

 true

-, Unblu will also display a warning iconnext to the timer.
-The color of the icon is specified in com.unblu.theme.color.highlightWarning.
+, Unblu displays a warning iconnext to the timer.
+The color of the icon is specified in com.unblu.theme.color.warning.

 -

 When the request reaches the danger threshold, the color of the timer changes to that specified in com.unblu.theme.font.colorTextError.
-If you set com.unblu.queue.ui.showDangerTimeIcon to
+If com.unblu.queue.ui.showDangerTimeIcon is

 true

-, Unblu will also display a danger iconnext to the timer.
-The color of the icon is specified in com.unblu.theme.color.highlightError.
+, Unblu displays a danger iconnext to the timer.
+The color of the icon is specified in com.unblu.theme.color.error.

 -